Ethical Hacking: Combating Cyber Criminals with Certified Ethical Hackers

 Ethical hacking is a legal, authorized process used to identify security vulnerabilities in computer systems.
 Professional ethical hackers identify unnecessary open ports and backdoors that malicious hackers could potentially infiltrate to access files, credit card and social security numbers, and/or other personal information.
 Ethical hackers then make recommendations to large companies on how to mitigate such vulnerabilities.

 Jobs for ethical hackers are expected to increase as organizations seek to strengthen their Internet security.
 Many large organizations employ ethical hackers to test applications before they’re deployed.
 Smaller organizations typically outsource ethical hacking periodically to check their systems.

 What training is available for someone who wants to become a certified ethical hacker?

-Degree programs in computer information systems and in network and communications management prepare students well for future careers in ethical hacking.
+Degree programs in computer information systems prepare students well for future careers in ethical hacking.
 The International Council of Electronic Commerce Consultants (EC-Council) offers a Certified Ethical Hacker (CEH) course to help professionals develop the skills required, as well as to prepare, for the EC-Council CEH Certification exam.